wsrast/handy-dev-tips/README.md

 		cmd = cmd.exe //c "\"webstorm\" diff \"$LOCAL\" \"$REMOTE\""

-### Setting Up NPM, Bower and Git behind a corporate proxy
+### Setting Up NPM, Bower, Git and Python behind a corporate proxy
 This is a real pain, and I can't say how many times I've had to look this up on stackoverflow.
 So, here it is for posterity.